Trail Fast Facts

-Palm Jungle loop track is a 10km, grade 4 hike located in Royal National Park, New South Wales.
-The hike should take around 5 hours to complete.
+Palm Jungle loop track is a 10km, grade 4 hike in Royal National Park, New South Wales.
+This hike typically takes 5 hours to complete.

 This challenging track offers the best of all worlds in the southern reaches of Royal National Park.
 Near Otford, Palm Jungle loop track meanders through coastal rainforest, beaches and cliff tops offering spectacular ocean views and swimming.
 It's perfect for bushwalkers who love to pack an adventure into a day trip.